dsr96/ra-simulator/README.md

 The implementation is based on the 3GPP standard reference [1-4].

+## Contributor
+Developed by David Segura Ramos (PhD student in the field of cellular communication at University of Málaga, Spain)

 ## Features
 - Contention-based random-access channel evaluation for LTE/5G
 - Results are exported in csv format to allow post-processing